tytydraco/yessleep/out/Where_My_Writing_Ideas_Come_From.md

 So it came to be, one sticky evening under a chunky moon, that I visited the burial ground of W.D.
 Exhausted by nearly a month of internal (or was it meta-internal?) struggle, my pale visage feeling barely attached to my own sagging neck, our unique shared journey culminated with my back curved and a moldering old shovel in my hand, digging up earth.
 Lightening sizzled through the sky, and I felt a haunting sense of dread.
 I knew that W.D. was stubborn, if nothing else, and that my life was very much at risk.
 But I also recognized that if this continued, my life wasn't worth a hell of a lot anyway.

 As the cliche goes, never meet your heroes.
-And if you do, don't allow them to possess you.
+(And if you ever do, I humbly suggest you don't allow them to possess you.)

 “Here lies famous author W.D.,” my daemon read, “I'm glad they honored the inscription I wrote for my tombstone.”